Yin Mingzhu: Early life and education

-Mingzhu was born, Yin Shangzian, in 1904 in Wujiang, now part of Suzhou, Jiangsu Province of China.
+She was born Yin Shangxian in 1904 in Wujiang, now part of Suzhou, Jiangsu Province of China.
 She moved to Shanghai at a young age.
 Mingzhu came from a distinguished family as her father was a well known painter and members of her family from the past three generations had been members of the Hanlin Academy, an academy known for being prestigious within academics and administration.
 Mingzhu's father died when she was a child, leaving her mother a winning lottery ticket which allowed her to move the entire family to Shanghai.
 In Shanghai, Mingzhu was a top student at McTyeire School for Girls where she learned new ideas and manners.